When are gambling activities provided illegally?

-Gambling is illegally provided (is provided against gambling regulations) if the gambling activity is provided without the required licence from the Danish Gambling Authority and if the gambling operator targets the Danish market with its supply of gambling.
+Gambling is illegally provided (is provided against gambling regulations) if the gambling activity is provided without the required licence from the Danish Gambling Authority and if the gambling operator aims its gambling products at the Danish market.

 The Danish Gambling Authority supervises the Danish gambling market to ensure that gambling is not provided against the regulations of the Danish Act on Gambling.

-A licence to provide gambling in Denmark is required if; the participants must pay a stake (money or similar of an economic value), the participants have a chance of winning (all kinds of prizes of an economic value), the gambling activity has an element of chance.
+A licence to provide gambling in Denmark is required if; the participants must pay a stake (money or similar of an monetary value), the participants have a chance of winning (all kinds of prizes of an monetary value), the gambling activity has an element of chance.

 Gambling provided in Denmark

-A gambling activity which fulfills the above mentioned requirements, and which is provided through the Internet, is seen to be provided in Denmark if:
+A gambling activity which fulfills the above-mentioned requirements, and which is provided through the Internet, is considered provided in Denmark if:

 - The website is in Danish